potix/belog/README.md

 ## get logger

 - You can get mutiple logger.
-- if you get logger name is not exists, this return default togger.
+- If you get logger name is not exists, this return default togger.

 ```
 func init() {